407-610-2417

 10. Update Content Regularly

 Anyone familiar with SEO knows that Google prioritizes up-to-date content.
-This applies to traditional search engine results pages as well as AI responses.
-So, a page that’s frequently refreshed with new information stands a much better chance of appearing in the AI overview section.
+This applies to both traditional search engine results pages and AI responses.
+So, a page that’s frequently refreshed with new information stands a much better chance of appearing in the AI Overviews section.

 11. Strengthen Internal Linking

-Internal links are an essential element in every SEO campaign setup because they reinforce your topical authority, spread link power, and help users and search crawlers find valuable information.
-Generative AI models also look at your internal links to find out how each of your pages fits into the broader context of your site.
+Internal links are an essential element of every SEO campaign setup because they reinforce your topical authority, spread link power, and help users and search crawlers find valuable information.
+Generative AI models also analyze your internal links to find out how each of your pages fits into the broader context of your site.

 To build an internal linking strategy that supports better visibility and helps you rank in AI overviews, you can follow these best practices:

-• Create topic clusters and interlink related articles: Pages that cover similar angles (pricing, features, or use cases) should link to one another.
+• Create topic clusters and interlink related articles: Pages that cover similar angles should link to one another.
 This shows that your site explains the topic in depth, which can influence how your content is summarized in overviews.

 • Fix orphan pages with a site crawl: Use tools like Screaming Frog, Ahrefs, or Sitebulb to find pages that don’t receive any internal links.
 Then, add relevant links from other pages to help connect them to the rest of your site.